The Garrett House

 A Center of Serpentine Buildings

-West Chester has been a historic Chester County capital of serpentine stone quarries and buildings.
+West Chester has been a historic Chester County center for serpentine stone quarries and buildings.
 The region is bordered on three sides by historic serpentine quarries, including Brinton’s to the southwest and Taylor’s to the north.
-In this area many old farmhouses can be found made of serpentine from local quarries.
+In this area, many old farmhouses were built of serpentine from local quarries.

-Chester County builders used serpentine as building stone since the earliest settlements.
+Chester County builders began using serpentine as a building stone during the earliest period of European settlement.
 Green serpentine buildings then became fashionable from 1870 through the 1890s.
-The map’s purple shading indicates Baltimore Gneiss which is also a primary building stone for this area.
+The map’s purple shading indicates Baltimore Gneiss, which is also a primary building stone in this area.

 Above: A gable end of the Garrett House.
 The masonry displays a variety of brown hues, derived from a combination of weathered Baltimore Gneiss and oxidized serpentine stone.
 Image source: Lee J. Stoltzfus